Contents

 - No integration with invoicing: While you can add delayed charges to an invoice later, there’s no seamless integration or automation between creating a delayed charge and the invoicing process, requiring manual steps to complete the sale.

-- Inadequate for complex orders: For businesses that handle complex orders with multiple items, partial shipments, or custom requirements, delayed charges lack the flexibility and detailed tracking that true sales orders provide.
+- Inadequate for complex orders: For businesses that handle complex orders with multiple items, partial shipments, or custom requirements, delayed charges lack the flexibility and detailed tracking that true QuickBooks Online sales orders could provide (well, if they existed.)

 - Accounting confusion: Invoices are meant for billing rather than tracking orders.
-Using them as sales orders can confuse financial records, complicating cash flow tracking and revenue recognition.
+Using them as QuickBooks Online sales orders can confuse financial records, complicating cash flow tracking and revenue recognition.

 - Lack of order status tracking: Invoices do not support tracking an order’s status (e.g., pending, partially fulfilled, or completed), making it hard to manage and monitor order progress.